County Durham: Early English and Norman period

-11th to 15th centuries
+Palatinate

 Until the 15th century, the most important administrative officer in the Palatinate was the steward.
 Other officers included the sheriff, the coroners, the Chamberlain and the chancellor.
 The palatine exchequer originated in the 12th century.
 The palatine assembly represented the whole county, and dealt chiefly with fiscal questions.
 The bishop's council, consisting of the clergy, the sheriff and the barons, regulated judicial affairs, and later produced the Chancery and the courts of Admiralty and Marshalsea.

 The prior of Durham ranked first among the bishop's barons.
 He had his own court, and almost exclusive jurisdiction over his men.
-A UNESCO site describes the role of the Prince-Bishops in Durham, the "buffer state between England and Scotland":From 1075, the Bishop of Durham became a Prince-Bishop, with the right to raise an army, mint his own coins, and levy taxes.
-As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England’s northern frontier.
+A UNESCO site describes the role of the bishops in Durham, the "buffer state between England and Scotland":

+From 1075, the Bishop of Durham became a Prince-Bishop, with the right to raise an army, mint his own coins, and levy taxes.
+As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England's northern frontier.

 A report states that the Bishops also had the authority to appoint judges and barons and to offer pardons.

 There were ten palatinate barons in the 12th century, most importantly the Hyltons of Hylton Castle, the Bulmers of Brancepeth, the Conyers of Sockburne, the Hansards of Evenwood, and the Lumleys of Lumley Castle.
 The Nevilles owned large estates in the county.
 John Neville, 3rd Baron Neville de Raby rebuilt Raby Castle, their principal seat, in 1377.

 Edward I's quo warranto proceedings of 1293 showed twelve lords enjoying more or less extensive franchises under the bishop.
-The repeated efforts of the Crown to check the powers of the palatinate bishops culminated in 1536 in the Act of Resumption, which deprived the bishop of the power to pardon offences against the law or to appoint judicial officers.
+The repeated efforts of the Crown to check the powers of the palatinate bishops culminated in 1536 in the Jurisdiction in Liberties Act 1535, which deprived the bishop of the power to pardon offences against the law or to appoint judicial officers.
 Moreover, indictments and legal processes were in future to run in the name of the king, and offences to be described as against the peace of the king, rather than that of the bishop.
 In 1596 restrictions were imposed on the powers of the chancery, and in 1646 the palatinate was formally abolished.
-It was revived, however, after the Restoration, and continued with much the same power until 5 July 1836, when the Durham (County Palatine) Act 1836 provided that the palatine jurisdiction should in future be vested in the Crown.
+It was revived, however, after the Restoration, and continued with much the same power until 5 July 1836, when the Durham (County Palatine) Act 1836 (6 & 7 Will.
+4. c.
+19) provided that the palatine jurisdiction should in future be vested in the Crown.